 I then looked into how I could get mosses to grow more where I wanted them to, but found it wasn’t easy.
 I came to the conclusion that mosses, more than most other plants, are best planted by mother nature, and that a moss covered surface is usually a natural surface, that is one that humans didn’t plant or make, but one that nature made.
 That said, I saw that weeds could smother mosses, block their sun and kill them.
 So just by taking the weeds out of the moss beds, with a minimum of disturbance of the mosses and soil below, we could protect them, helping them to grow and spread, and in the process protect the wildflowers that grow best in them, and help them spread too.

 And while weeds do grow in mosses, I have found that the fewer weeds of fewer species are establishing themselves in moss beds, (the worst offender being the imported Wall Lettuce – Myeclis / Lactuca muralis).
 I figured that most of our worst weeds had become adapted to agriculture, where soil was torn up and made bare, the opposite of a mossy surface.
 So I came to the conclusion that by protecting the moss beds and thus helping them spread, we would also be slowing the growth of our worst imported weeds.

-I also saw that many of us advocates of native plants were clearing surfaces covered with imported weeds, then working to get native plants to grow on the bare soil, but that if we prioritized the careful removal of weeds out of a moss covered surface (other than relatively rare, exceptional, exotic moss surfaces) the surface cleared of weeds was already completely covered with native plants, and covered with plants that were critical to the success of other native plants and to the success of fungi that are so critically important to most of our flowering plants.
+I also saw that many of us advocates of native plants were clearing surfaces covered with imported weeds, then working to get native plants to grow on the bare soil, but that if we prioritized the careful removal of weeds out of a moss covered surface (other than relatively rare, exceptional, exotic moss surfaces) the surface cleared of weeds was already completely covered with native plants, and covered with plants that were critical to the success of other native plants and to the success of fungi that are so critically important to our flowering plants.